philpagel/PCE174-communication/protocol.md

 14  | 1     | mem_no   | bin   | Number of saved data records
 15  | 1     | read_no  | bin   | ?

+In normal mode, abs and reval are identical.
+In rel mode, absval ist the raw reading.

 ### Manually stored data